takah1r0jp/LLM4AD/README.md

 ![概要図](.asset/teaser.png)

 ## Introduction
 LLM4AD is a new approach for anomaly detection.
 The user defines the normal conditions of the image (e.g., "2 oranges are present"), and the system automatically generates a computer vision program to determine whether the object in the image is normal or anomalous.
 The program is then executed to perform anomaly detection.

+## Running the notebooks

 ## Requirement